-□ Lacks realism
+Lacks realism

-MEDIUM LEVEL-A threat which could be carried out, although it may not appear realistic More direct and concrete Wording suggests some thought General indication of place and time No strong indication of preparatory ٥ steps There may be a specific statement ("I'm serious!" or "I really mean this") סמ SH LEVEL-A threat that appears to se an imminent and serious danger to safety of others 0 Threat is direct, specific and plausible Threat suggests concrete steps have been taken toward carrying out threat-practiced with weapon, surveillance FC OUR PRONGED APPROACH Pe Personality 0 000000 Leakage-recurrent themes of destruction appearing in writing or artwork, recurring preoccupation with themes of violence, hopelessness, despair.'
-Low tolerance for frustration Poor coping skills Lack of resiliency Signs of depression Narcissism Alienation 00000 Exaggerated need for attention Low self-esteem Anger management problems 0 0 Intimidated by child No limits S ichool Dynamics
+MEDIUM LEVEL-A threat which could be carried out, although it may not appear realistic

+More direct and concrete Wording suggests some thought General indication of place and time No strong indication of preparatory steps There may be a specific statement ("I'm serious!" or "I really mean this")

+HIGH LEVEL-A threat that appears to pose an imminent and serious danger to the safety of others

+П Threat is direct, specific and plausible

+Threat suggests concrete steps have

+Inreal suggests concrete stop out threat-

+been taken toward carrying out threat-

+practiced with weapon, surveillance

+produce was

+FOUR PRONGED APPROACH

+Personality '

+Leakage-recurrent themes of destruction appearing in writing or artwork, recurring preoccupation with themes of violence, hopelessness,

+۵ despair.'
+Low tolerance for frustration

+Poor coping skills

+Lack of resiliency

+- □ Lack of resiliency

+□ Signs of depression

+□ Narcissism

+□ Alienation

+- Attitude of Superiority

+Exaggerated need for attention

+- Low self-esteemAnger management problems

+- Inappropriate humor

+Family Dynamics

+- Access to weaponsIntimidated by child - □ No limits

+School Dynamics